|NGC 2976: Spiral Galaxy (Ursa Major) RA: 09h 47.3m / DEC: +67° 54'.8|

 Instrument: 10-inch Starfinder

-This large delicate spiral shares the same address as the bright Messier galaxy M82.
-M82, another object in the Herschel 400 list, lies about 2 degrees to the north-northeast.
+This large delicate spiral shares the same address as the great M81.
+Bode's galaxy lies just 1.4 degrees to the northeast.
 My sketch presents NGC 2976 as it appears at 129X in my 10-inch Meade Starfinder.
 The 10.1 magnitude star city is centered.
 Its diffuse glow covers a 6'x3' area and is angled northwest-to-southeast.
-A 12th magnitude star stands along the west edge of the galactic disk.
-Classified as an Sc-type spiral, NGC 2976 shows no hint of spiral structure in the 10-inch.
+A 12th magnitude (est.) star stands along the west edge of the galactic disk.
+Classified as an Sc-type spiral, NGC 2976 shows not hint of spiral structure in the 10-inch.
 Twenty-three field stars frame the scene.

 Layout, design & revisions © W. D. Ferris